DFE-Digital/buy-for-your-school/README.md

 ## Documentation

-Run `$ yardoc --output-dir ./documentation` to generate documentation for the project in `/documentation` and then `$ open ./documentation/index.html` to open in the browser.
+Run `$ yardoc` to generate documentation for the project in `/documentation` and then `$ open ./documentation/index.html` to open in the browser.

 ## Changelog